MediaMath/qasino/README.md

 ##Overview

 The qasino server receives requests from clients to publish tabular data.
 The data is added to a backend sqlite database.
 The data is collected for a fixed period (default 30 seconds) after which it is snapshotted.
 The snapshotted database becomes the data source for all incoming SQL requests until the next snapshot.
-For this reason all publishers need to publish updated stats every snapshot period.
+For this reason all publishers need to publish updated stats every snapshot period (with the exception of static tables or persistent tables which are described below).

 To orchestrate this process better the server publishes on a ZeroMQ pub-sub channel the snapshot (aka generation) signal.
 This should trigger all publishers to send table data.  qasino_cvspublisher works this way.
-It is by no means required.
+It is by no means required though.
 In fact a simpler approach is just to have all publishers publish their data on an interval that matches the generation interval.

 ##Querying (SQL)